vijaygosu/Flam_Assignment_AI/Readme.md

 This assignment demonstrates how **mathematical modeling and optimization** can be combined to estimate unknown parameters in a nonlinear system.
 Through the use of **L-BFGS-B optimization** and an **L₁ loss function**, accurate estimates for θ, M, and X were obtained, producing a close match between predicted and observed data.

-This approach is commonly used in **AI model calibration, 3D reconstruction, and system identification** — all of which are relevant to FLAM’s focus on spatial computing and AI-driven simulation.

 ---